-On the morning of your operation you may be given an enema or suppository depending on how recently you have opened your bowels.
+On the morning of your operation you will have an enema or a suppository.
 An enema/suppository is a medicine, either as a liquid or capsule, which is put into your back passage to speed up your bowel movement and clear your bowel, making sure it is empty before surgery.